We are Covid compliant according to OSHA guidelines.

 Step 6: Install the New Fan

-• Match the black wires (hot), white wires (neutral), and green or bare wires (ground).
+• Connect electrical wires: black to black (hot), white to white (neutral), green or bare to ground.

-• Use wire connectors to secure the connections, and tuck them neatly into the housing.
+• Secure the wires with connectors and tuck them neatly inside the housing.

 Step 7: Attach the Cover